jrowberg/crypto-export/README.md

   -l, --local           Use locally stored cache files if present
 ```

 Most likely, you won't need any of the command line options unless you are using multiple configuration files for more than one portfolio.
 However, if you only want or need to export data from a subset of defined exchanges, you can either whitelist (include) or blacklist (exclude) specific exchanges.
-Currently supported options here are `coinbase` and `gdax`.
+Currently supported options here are `coinbase` and `Coinbase Pro`.
 Here is part of an example run output from real accounts:

 ![Running export](https://raw.githubusercontent.com/jrowberg/crypto-export/master/screenshots/running_export.png)

 If you **include** any exchanges, then anything *not* in the list will be excluded by default.
 If you **exclude** any exchanges, then the script will export from anything defined in the configuration file *except* what you specify for that option.

-For example, assume the common use case of having both `[coinbase]` and `[gdax]` sections defined in the configuration file, but you only need to update Coinbase since a recurring auto-buy just triggered.
+For example, assume the common use case of having both `[coinbase]` and `[Coinbase Pro]` sections defined in the configuration file, but you only need to update Coinbase since a recurring auto-buy just triggered.
 In this case, you could use the following command:

 ```
 python crypto_export.py -i coinbase
 ```

-This would skip GDAX and only pull the latest Coinbase data.
+This would skip Coinbase Pro and only pull the latest Coinbase data.

 # Limitations